 A modern AI agent architecture has four key components.
 First, the reasoning core — typically an LLM that interprets the user's goal, breaks it into steps, and decides what to do next based on intermediate results.
 This is what distinguishes an agent from a simple automation: it can adapt when a step fails, explore alternative approaches, and make judgment calls about priority and sequencing.
 Second, tool access — agents connect to external systems through APIs, databases, web browsers, file systems, and other interfaces.
 An agent without tools is just a language model thinking out loud.
 With tools, it becomes an actor: it can query databases, send emails, create documents, call APIs, and manipulate data.
 Third, memory — both short-term (the current task context) and long-term (past interactions, learned preferences, accumulated knowledge).
 Memory enables agents to maintain coherence across multi-step tasks and improve over time.
 Fourth, guardrails — the constraints that keep agents safe and aligned.
 These include permission systems (what the agent can and cannot do), approval workflows (human-in-the-loop for high-stakes actions), budget limits, and output validation.

+According to Gartner, by 2028 at least 15% of day-to-day work decisions will be made autonomously through agentic AI, up from virtually zero in 2024.
+McKinsey estimates that AI agents could automate up to 60-70% of current worker activities across knowledge-intensive industries.
 The enterprise applications emerging in 2026 fall into several categories.
 Document processing agents can ingest contracts, invoices, and regulatory filings, extract structured data, validate it against business rules, and route exceptions to human reviewers.
 Customer service agents go beyond FAQ lookup to actually resolve issues: processing refunds, updating accounts, escalating complex cases with full context.
 Internal operations agents handle procurement, expense reporting, scheduling, and reporting — tasks that currently consume significant employee time across every department.

 The critical distinction for enterprise adoption is between fully autonomous and human-in-the-loop agents.
 Fully autonomous agents handle end-to-end tasks without human involvement — appropriate for low-risk, high-volume, well-defined processes.
 Human-in-the-loop agents handle most steps independently but pause for human approval at decision points — appropriate for high-value transactions, customer-facing communications, and any action that is difficult to reverse.
 Most enterprise deployments start with human-in-the-loop and gradually expand autonomy as trust is established.